 This all-day conference explores the potential for play to support learning and development for students in kindergarten through second grade.
-A keynote presentation by author and educational consultant Stephen Levy is followed by interactive workshops, thought-provoking panel discussions, and museum exploration.
+A keynote presentation by author and educational consultant Steven Levy is followed by interactive workshops, a thought-provoking panel discussion, and museum exploration.
 Together, participants discover the role that play, movement, stories, and imagination have in preparing students for success in school and in life.

 About the Presenters

 After 28 years in the classroom, Steven Levy consults throughout the United States and the world—independently, and with EL Education, a nationally known not-for-profit organization serving kindergarten through Grade 12 students and teachers in more than 39 states.
 Levy guides educators in designing service-based curriculum, engaging instructional practices, and student-owned assessments.